cretz/rtsw-poc/README.md

 * [XZ Utils](https://git.tukaani.org/?p=xz.git) - Checked out at tag `v5.2.3`
 * [Tor](https://github.com/torproject/tor) - Checked out at tag `tor-0.3.3.1-alpha`

 Many many bugs and quirks were hit while deriving these steps.
+Also many other repos, mailing lists, etc were leveraged to get some of the pieces right.
 They are not listed here for brevity reasons.

 ### Building